 In an open source project, very rarely is a maintainer hit by a bus, but they do have a tendency to just walk away from a project.

-When I brought up the bus factor at Open Source & Feelings, I wanted to highlight the fact that the emotional labor as an open source maintainer was high.
-I felt that myself and other people I had talked to felt an overwhelming responsibility to shepherd projects through the end of days.
+When I brought up the bus factor at Open Source & Feelings, I wanted to highlight the fact that emotional labor as an open source maintainer was high.
+I found that I and other people I had talked to felt an overwhelming responsibility to shepherd projects through the end of days.
 This led to thoughts of apathy, depression, and resentment.

-That’s why whenever I presented on how to maintain your open source community I instead framed “Bus Factor” as this:
+That’s why whenever I presented on how to maintain your open source community I instead framed “Bus Factor” like this:

 Your personal Bus Factor is the amount of bull shit you’re willing to put up with your community before you pack your bags and hop on a bus out of town.